onqtam/headjack/src/mission_ambition.md

 Headjack
 -->

 # Ambition

-Web3 is often associated with user ownership of networks/services/data, governance, NFTs & micropayments, and while all of them will play a part in it, the main aspect is the distribution of power around identity and [making it sovereign](https://twitter.com/balajis/status/1162401646258749441) - the metaverse is about connected entities that interact with information under a common global namespace and surf the web through competing applications & views that present & filter commonly addressable data in any way imaginable.
+Web3 is often associated with user ownership of networks/services/data, governance, NFTs & micropayments, and while all of them will play a part in it, the main aspect is the distribution of power around identity and [making it sovereign](https://twitter.com/balajis/status/1162401646258749441).

 <!--

-TODO: take this metaverse thing out of here and into the other page

 It is an informational gravity well with a strong network effect that would suck all data to be cryptographically anchored to it